ChristianHallerX/ChristianHallerX.github.io/index.md

 <img src="/assets/img/testimonials/mg_round.png" alt="Michael Guo" style="width:180px">
 <br>
-"Christian was a crucial team mate at the Datathon we attended.
+<i class="icomoon icon-bubble"></i> "Christian was a crucial team mate at the Datathon we attended.
 He is easy to work with and enthusiastic to learn and share new ideas with others on the team."
 {:.lead}